It takes a particular kind of person to be a Chihuahua owner. That’s because these little dogs tend to be very particular themselves.

 Like many tiny dogs, Chihuahuas are also prone to hypoglycemia, or low blood sugars, especially teacup Chi’s and puppies.
 If left untreated, hypoglycemia can cause loss of consciousness, seizures, and even death.

 Luxating patella is another common small dog health issue that is caused by a malformation in the knee joint, leading to periodic limping.
 Chihuahuas can show this problem in one knee or both and may require surgery depending on the severity of the malformation.

-One health problem that affects many small breeds, especially Chihuahuas, that is not necessarily genetic, is obesity.
-Because small breed dogs need such small portions to maintain a healthy weight, it’s all too easy for you as an owner to overdo it.
+One health problem that affects many tiny dogs, especially Chihuahuas, that is not necessarily genetic, is obesity.
+Because small breeds need such small portions to maintain a healthy weight, it’s all too easy for you as an owner to overdo it.

 Overweight Chi’s are more likely to suffer from other diseases like pancreatitis and cancer.
 Luckily, choosing the right food is one simple step you can take to help your dog not only avoid excess weight gain but to help reduce their chances of getting other diseases common to the breed.